Honeymoon (Lana Del Rey song)

 "Honeymoon" is a song by American singer and songwriter Lana Del Rey co-written by Rick Nowels.
 It was uploaded to her YouTube channel on July 14, 2015 and was released for purchase as the second promotional single on September 7, 2015 from her fourth studio album of the same name.

 Composition

+It's been labelled as a baroque pop and blue-eyed soul song by critics.
 One reviewer described "Honeymoon" as a ballad that frames the concepts of the overall album: "The title track opens the album with a cello moan and high, creeping violins and then floats for nearly six minutes as Del Rey promises glorious, aimless freedom.
 But she sounds utterly alone.
 You suspect she’s singing to someone who’s long gone."
 The song features sparse instrumental arrangements from a piano, a violin, and cello.

 Release history

 Prior to the release, the lyrics to the song were released as part of a lyric book, which was available for purchase among the merchandise for The Endless Summer Tour.
 Del Rey then posted two snippets of the song on her Instagram accounts.
 The song was finally released in a lyric video, which was uploaded on her official YouTube channel on July 14, 2015.
 The song was released through digital download on September 7, 2015.